namoray/vision/docs/validating.md

 ### Install system dependencies

-If you are in a container such as runpod, run these:
+If you are in a container, run these:

 ```bash
 ### Install pm2 & jq